Close

 Divorce decree vs. divorce certificate

-Texas courts keep close ties on how many people get divorced within the state.
+Texas courts keep close tabs on how many people get divorced within the state.
 Two versions of records are available, and they are very different.

 A divorce decree, as explained, contains all of the details about your estate and your split.
-This extremely detailed version contains a lot of information people might like to keep private.
+This extremely detailed document contains a lot of information you might like to keep private.

 Is a divorce decree enforceable in Texas?